SEKONDA

 Introducing the ‘Win It Wednesday’ concept, sharing a mix of UGC to encourage fan participation on social and just creating simply great content (like their watches).

-Every product launch for Sekonda was a big deal - as it should be.
-They were in the process of streamlining their product range and every time new collections were released via eCommerce, it was down to us to work collaboratively with their in-house team to give it a huge splash.
+Every product launch for Sekonda was a big deal, as it should be.
+The brand was in the process of streamlining its product range, and every time new collections were released via eCommerce, it was down to us to work collaboratively with their in-house team to give it a huge splash.

-Combining assets pre-created by Sekonda with our own ideas, we would publish introduction stories to hype the product up, share various lifestyle shots, do ‘This or That’ polls on Instagram and tie the watches into what’s going on in the world.
+Combining assets pre-created by Sekonda with our ideas, we would hype up their existing audience with engaging social content like ‘This or That’, polls or tying the watches to cultural moments in the world.

 One of the key ways we planned to nurture and develop our community of followers was through user-generated content.

-In addition to our paid-ad plans, we began a recurring community-led competition called ‘Win It Wednesday’, which was aimed at generating new followers, engaging our existing fans and creating a buzz on a weekly basis in the community.
+In addition to our paid-ad plans, we saw the value in hosting organic competitions across social media to start reaching new audiences.
+Early on, we began a recurring community-led competition called ‘Win It Wednesday’, which was aimed at generating new followers, engaging our existing fans and creating a buzz on a weekly basis in the community.

 Influencers are an extremely effective way to tap into relevant audiences and convert them to your brand.
-Over the year working with SEKONDA, we collaborated with a number of influencers (big and small) during key product launches or seasonal trading moments.
+Over the years, working with Sekonda, we collaborated with several influencers (big and small) during key product launches or seasonal trading moments.
+While this was a smaller segment of our wider strategy, the buzz around influencers helped reach the younger audiences we desired.
+It also allowed us to tap into a much more interactive audience and build connections during seasonal peaks.

-From Spotify Wrapped to the likes of WORDLE and Top Gun, there’s something we tied into watches.
+From Spotify Wrapped to the likes of WORDLE and Top Gun, there was always something we tied to watches.
 It was always fun being commissioned to be this fun and creative for a brand; often cropping watches onto dogs, thinking how we can be cheeky on Valentine’s and take the mick at Christmas.
 This ‘fun’ approach was all to target a younger demographic and change perceptions on the brand.

 • Nonsense Pit